Understanding security alerts

 To get more details on a security alert, download the detailed Excel alert report.

-- Click the three dots in the upper right corner of any alert, select Download Details.
+- Click the three dots in the upper right corner of any alert, then select Download Details.

 Each Defender for Identity alert Excel download provides the following information: